Jonathan Fader, PhD

 Co-Founder, Director of Psychology

-Dr. Jonathan Fader is a licensed clinical and performance psychologist.
-He is the Director of Mental Conditioning for the New York Football Giants and also served as the team psychologist for the New York Mets for nine seasons.
+Dr. Jonathan Fader is a licensed performance psychologist.
+He served two seasons as the Director of Mental Conditioning for the New York Football Giants and also served as the team psychologist for the New York Mets for nine seasons.
 He is part of The New York City Fire Department (FDNY) Mental Performance Initiative.
-Fader is a frequent contributor to the national conversation on performance, appearing on CBS this Morning, CNN, Fox News, Bleacher Report and others.
-Represented by the Lavin Agency, he regularly speaks to groups on improving performance.
+Fader is a frequent contributor to the national conversation on performance, regularly appearing on Good Morning America, CBS this Morning, CNN, Fox News, Bleacher Report and others.
+Represented by the Lavin Agency, he speaks to groups on improving performance.

 Dr. Fader has over fifteen years of experience as a Motivational Interviewing trainer and has participated in the “Training for Trainers” program, making him part of the nationally recognized Motivational Interviewing Network of Trainers (MINT).